MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-excel-stunning-report.md

 ## Build your report

 Now that you've transformed and loaded your data, it's time to create your report.
+In the left rail, select **Report view**.
 In the Data pane on the right, you see the fields in the data model you created.

 Let’s build the final report, one visual at a time.